rexim/rexim.me/posts/emacs-as-bookmark-manager-links.md

         ;; Cutting off the title according to its maximum length.
         (when (> (length result) max-length)
           (setq result (concat (substring result 0 max-length) "...")))
-        ;; Returning result
+        ;; Returning result.
         result))

 So, the last function is `rc/straight-string` which helps us to remove redundant whitespace characters.
 Here is its implementation:

     (defun rc/straight-string (s)
-      ;; Spliting the string and then concatenating it back does the work.
+      ;; Spliting the string and then concatenating it back.
       (mapconcat '(lambda (x) x) (split-string s) " "))

 So much code!
 I hope it is not too hard to read.
 I just wanted to show